smartwatermelon/beam-sre-kata/README.md

 - Homebrew (package manager for macOS)
 - GitHub account with access to the private repository

+## Software Versions

+This project primarily relies on default versions provided by Terraform and AWS services to ensure compatibility and ease of maintenance.
+We use Terraform 1.0 or later, which automatically selects appropriate provider versions.
+For AWS services, we allow the use of default, up-to-date versions managed by AWS.
+Specific version notes:

+- Terraform: 1.0 or later (latest version recommended)
+- AWS Provider: Latest version compatible with used Terraform version
+- ECS: Latest available Amazon ECS-Optimized Amazon Linux 2 AMI
+- Lambda Runtime: Ruby 3.3
+- Container Images:
+  - Web Application: `beamdental/sre-kata-app` (latest)
+  - Redis: `redis:latest`

+While we don't pin most versions explicitly, this approach allows for easier updates and maintenance.
+In a production environment, you might consider specifying exact versions for stricter control and reproducibility.

 ## Step 1: Install Homebrew

 [Homebrew](https://brew.sh/) is a package manager for macOS.
 If you don't have it installed, open your Terminal and run the following command: